jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

 (3) The salary and allowances payable for a period during which a coroner acts on a part-time basis must be calculated and paid as a pro-rata proportion of the salary and allowances of a full-time equivalent position.
 (4) If the chief coroner ceases to hold that office but continues to hold office as a coroner, his or her salary and allowances may be reduced by the amount of any salary or allowances he or she received solely because of being the chief coroner.
 (5) For the purposes of subsection (2), the payment of salary and allowances on a pro-rata basis under subsection (3) or the payment of reduced salary and allowances under subsection (4) is not a diminution in salary.
-(6) Nothing in this section applies to a person who (under section 8(d) of the District Courts Act 1947) is a coroner by virtue of holding office as a District Court Judge.
+(6) Nothing in this section applies to a person who (under section 22(a) of the District Court Act 2016) is a coroner by virtue of holding office as a District Court Judge.

 ### 111 When determination under section 110(1) comes into force
 (1) Unless the Remuneration Authority Act 1977 requires otherwise, a determination made under section 110(1), and any provision of a determination under section 110(1), may be made so as to come into force on a date to be specified in that behalf in the determination, being the date of the making of the determination or any other date, whether before or after the date of the making of the determination or the date of the commencement of this section.